MaxStreese/SwagUiUtils/README.md

 [here](https://github.com/haxii/go-swagger-ui) (so heavy in fact that you could argue plagiarism :sweat_smile:).

-I intend to implement convenience functions for using the handler with at least the Echo framework in the future.
+I intend to implement convenience functions for at least the Echo framework in the future.

 In case someone besides me ever uses this and wants to have the ui updated just drop me a line and I will do the update.